Stock market today: First Republic falls further, technology recovers - ExBulletin

 Tech stocks were largely among the best performers of the year as they laid off workers and made other cost cuts to improve profitability.
 Hopes of an upcoming break from the Federal Reserve in its barrage of interest rate hikes also helped them particularly.

-Google’s parent company, Alphabet, also posted a bigger-than-expected profit.
+Google’s parent company, Alphabet, also made a bigger profit than expected.
 But its stock slipped 0.2% after swinging between gains and losses throughout the day.
-It reported its first consecutive declines in ad revenue from a year earlier since becoming a publicly traded company in 2004.
+It reported its first back-to-back declines in ad revenue from a year earlier since becoming a publicly traded company in 2004.

 Other Big Tech companies are expected to follow soon with their own reports.
 Facebook parent Meta Platforms rose 0.9% ahead of its report.
 He surged in after-hours trading after he said he earned more than expected.